strangerstudios/paid-memberships-pro/readme.txt

 * Added 'pmpro_members_list_user_link' hook to filter the link and username displayed on the members list page. (e.g. to check role and remove link to edit user)
 * Checking that "status='active'" when finding subscriptions to cancel when deleting a level.
 This will keep PMPro from trying to cancel someone more than once... or trying to cancel inactive subscriptions.
 * Fixed bug where Sales Tax fields were hidden on the payment settings page if Stripe was chosen as the gateway.
+* No longer logging IPN activity to logs/ipn.txt by default.
+(Uncomment the lines at the bottom of services/ipnhandler.php to use the log to debug.)

 = 1.6.1 =
 * Added recurring billing support to Payflow integration.